Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 ## Guarding a route with a feature flag

-In this last example I want to demonstrate how you can use a guard to toggle a route in your Angular project.
-It’s easy to implement and can be quite useful for restricting access to certain parts of your application.
+Protecting a route with a feature flag guard can be quite useful for restricting access to certain parts of your application.
 If the feature is active, the guard returns true and allows the navigation.
 Otherwise it redirects to the fallback url.